SEP 11, 2020 | GLOBAL

 - The Autodesk Foundation joined 24 Bay Area companies who committed $22 million in funding to local, national, and global organizations fighting COVID-19.
 Autodesk is also providing employees with a 2:1 match for all COVID-19-related donations.

 - Autodesk compiled resources for designers, engineers, medical professionals, and maker communities around the world to get involved in the COVID-19 relief effort.

 - Autodesk is providing free access to software and free content and curriculum to support distance learning efforts for teachers and students.

-- With business closure orders around the world, the network of Autodesk Technology Centers in San Francisco, Boston, Toronto, Canada and Birmingham, UK, have pivoted towards a collective effort to address a transitional shortage of personal protective equipment (PPE) for frontline healthcare workers.
+- With business closure orders around the world, the network of Autodesk Technology Centers in San Francisco, Boston, Toronto, Canada and Birmingham, UK, pivoted towards a collective effort to address a transitional shortage of personal protective equipment (PPE) for frontline healthcare workers.
 Employee volunteers initiated COVID-19 response projects to produce approved visor-style face shields and parts for donation to respective local medical organizations.
 Within the first two weeks, teams produced over 3,000 units of PPE for donation to more than a dozen healthcare facilities.
 The team has received positive feedback on the design, and know they are being utilized by workers.
-These efforts will continue in the coming weeks to address this transitional PPE shortage.

 - Autodesk launched the Autodesk Customer FLOW Program to help people impacted by furlough, layoff, or decreased work or pay.
 The program aims to equip people with an affordable access point to training, in order to sharpen their skills or develop new ones.